 Every week, you will be going head to head against another team in your league, and the team that will have accumulated the most points at the end of the season will win the league.
 If there is a tie at the end of the season, the teams tying will go for a playoff so that the winner can be determined.

 - The Redraft League: is the most popular type of league where you draft a new team each year.

 - The Keeper League: is the type of league where every owner is allowed to retain a few of his players from the previous roster.
 For example, we can say that your league allows members to retain three players per team.
 As your teams draft approaches, each owner at the league will have to select three players that they would want to retain in the coming year.

 - The Dynasty League: on the other hand, allows you to retain your entire team.
 In this type of league, the young players have more value since they still have more play time in the future.

 League Formats in NFL Fantasy Football

-There are basically three types of league formats.
+There are basically two types of league formats.
 They are as follows:

 Starting Lineup and Roster Requirements